-Future extensions - we develop business cases to provide government with proposals to invest in new integrated transit infrastructure that improves the liveability of communities and creates economic opportunity.
+Future extensions - we develop business cases to provide government with proposals to invest in new integrated transit infrastructure that makes the transport network more resilient to improve the liveability of communities and creates economic opportunity.

 Project delivery - we procure, set standards, oversee and assure the planning, design, construction and commissioning of rail and precinct infrastructure.